 Australia ’s landlord and tenant laws are generally neutral.
 Both parties’ rights are well-protected by each states’ Residential Tenancy Act.

 Rents: Rents can be freely negotiated, but increases are subject to review by a Tribunal provided the tenant makes an application.
 The rent cannot be increased before the end of the first year of tenancy in any state.

 Tenant Eviction: A landlord can terminate a tenancy by giving notice in the approved form, or by using the tribunal.
 The legal system is highly efficient: it takes an average of 44 days to evict a tenant.

-Economic growth was 2.4% last year, down from average annual growth of 3% from 2000 to 2014, according to the International Monetary Fund(IMF).
-The economy is expected to expand by 2.9% this year, and by another 2.7% in 2017.
+Economic growth was 2.5% last year, down from average annual growth of 3% from 2000 to 2015, according to the International Monetary Fund(IMF).
+Recently, IMF slashed its economic growth forecast for Australia to 2.2%, significantly less than the 3% forecast six months ago.

-The RBA kept the official cash rate unchanged at a record low of 1.5% in October 2016, after cutting it by a cumulative 50 basis points in May and August 2016, in an effort to stoke price growth and bolster the economy.
+The RBA kept the official cash rate unchanged at a record low of 1.5% in September 2017, after cutting it by a cumulative 50 basis points in 2016, in an effort to stoke price growth and bolster the economy.